 EU Support for the Implementation of the RAE Strategy (EU SIMRAES) aimed to support Kosovo government in the implementation of the RAE Strategy and its Action Plan.
 Improvement of socio-economic well being of RAE communities was targeted through this project by facilitating access to education of RAE communities, by preserving and promoting RAE cultural heritage, and by improving information about RAE communities in mainstream media.
 In Education component focus was on 6 community centers in five municipalities: Ferizaj/Uroševac, Gjakovë/Djakovica, Gračanica/Graçanicë, Mitrovicë/Mitrovica, and Prizren, whereas in the field of Culture and Media the activities have taken place throughout Kosovo.
 Project was funded by the European Union, managed by the European Union Office in Kosovo and implemented by the Kosovo Foundation for Open Society (KFOS).
-KFOS was the project implementing organization along with its partner organizations and subcontractors involved in specific parts and activities: Kosova Education Center (KEC), NGO Close to Children (PF), Iniciativa 6 (INI6), Durmish Aslano (DAS), Balkan Sunflowers (BSF), Kosovar Catholic Church Caritas (CARITAS KOSOVO), Bethany Christian Services (BCS), Roma and Ashkali Documentation Center (RADC), Balkan Investigative Reporting Network (BIRN), Multimedia Center, and Urban FM.
+KFOS was the project implementing organization along with its partner organizations and subcontractors involved in specific parts and activities: Kosova Education Center (KEC), NGO Close to Children (PF), Iniciativa 6 (INI6), Durmish Aslano (DAS), Balkan Sunflowers (BSF), Kosovar Catholic Church Caritas (CARITAS KOSOVO), Bethany Christian Services (BCS), Roma and Ashkali Documentation Center (RADC), Balkan Investigative Reporting Network (BIRN), Multimedia Center, Urban FM and GAIA.

 Throughout Kosovo with special attention to 5 municipalities (Ferizaj/Uroševac, Gjakovë/Djakovica, Gračanica/Graçanicë, Mitrovicë/Mitrovica, and Prizren) where the community centers that are involved in the project are located.